AndrewBudziszek/stonk-tracker/README.md

+# Notice
+This project is no longer being maintained.

 # Stonk Tracker
 Stonk Tracker is a dynamic React app that pulls stock price information to tell you whether it's up or down for the day.